george0st/Ff2Cql/nifi/cql-processor/docs/README.md

 ### 2.1 Preconditions for PutCQL usage

 You have to do these steps (it is only one-time action):
- 1. you need the processor file 'nifi-cql-nar-*.nar'
+ 1. You need the processor file 'nifi-cql-nar-*.nar'
     - the last version is [here](./../output/)
- 2. import the *.nar file to the NiFi lib directory
+ 2. Import the *.nar file to the NiFi lib directory
-    - expected location in Linux e.g. 'opt/nifi/current-nifi/lib'
+    - expected location in Linux e.g. '/opt/nifi/current-nifi/lib'
  3. STOP NiFi
  4. START NiFi